Katchuii/Katchuii/README.md

 - 👋 Hi, I’m @Katchuii
-- 👀 I’m interested in ... mindful code, sustainability, yoga, dance, community , new leadership and yummy foods
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 React <3 , Typescript, SCSS, .Net, Docker and Databases
-- 💞️ I’m looking to collaborate on ... small to medium sized web dev projects suitable for Junior Level, PRs
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Katchuii@yahoo.com

 <!---